Dorothy Dugger: BART (1992 – 2011)

 Dugger joined BART in September 1992 as executive manager of external affairs.
 On April 6, 1994, she was promoted to Deputy General Manager, in recognition of her skills and expertise.
-She initially served under General Manager Richard A. White from 1994 to 1996, and then under General Manager Thomas Margro from 1996 to 2007.
+She initially served under general manager Richard A. White from 1994 to 1996, and then under general manager Thomas Margro from 1996 to 2007.

-Effective June 29, 2007, Thomas Margro retired from the position of General Manager, and Dugger became the interim general manager while the Board deliberated on who Margro's successor should be.
+Effective June 29, 2007, Thomas Margro retired from the position of general manager, and Dugger became the interim general manager while the board deliberated on who Margro's successor should be.

-The two candidates considered by the Board for the General Manager position were Dugger and Beverly Scott, a black female who was running the Sacramento Regional Transit District at the time.
+The two candidates considered by the board for the general manager position were Dugger and Beverly Scott, a black female who was running the Sacramento Regional Transit District at the time.
 The board voted on Thursday, August 23, 2007, and Dugger won the vote 6-3, with Directors Gail Murray, Joel Keller, Bob Franklin, Zoyd Luce, Thomas Blalock and James Fang voting for her, and Directors Lynette Sweet, Carole Ward Allen, and Tom Radulovich voting against her.
 The selection of Dugger was attributed to a preference for a candidate with deep inside knowledge of and experience with BART and Bay Area politics.
 Dugger was also the preferred choice of Sue Angeli, who heads a union representing BART's professional employees.
 Dugger transitioned from interim general manager to general manager on August 23.

 While General Manager, Dugger managed to make BART turn a surplus through a combination of labor concessions, salary freezes, and fare increases.
-However, her tenure as General Manager also included the shooting of Oscar Grant, and her handling of the situation would be the subject of criticism.
-Dugger also lost $70 million in federal funds for the Coliseum–Oakland International Airport line.
+However, her tenure as general manager also included the shooting of Oscar Grant, and her handling of the situation would be the subject of criticism.
+Dugger also lost $70 million in federal funds for the Oakland Airport Connector.